Richard Kogan (physician): Life

 Kogan received his M.D. degree from Harvard Medical School in 1982.
 He completed a psychiatry residency and an academic fellowship at New York University.

 In 2001 Kogan presented a symposium at the American Psychiatric Association on mental illness and musical creativity.
 The experience launched him on a new career.
-It convinced him that exploring the psyches of composers made him a better interpreter of their scores, and that understanding the role of creativity in people's lives made him a better psychiatrist.
+It convinced him that exploring composers' psyches made him a better interpreter of their scores, and that understanding the role of creativity in people's lives made him a better psychiatrist.

-Kogan's role as artistic director of the Weill Cornell Music and Medicine Program has given him the opportunity to enable medical students and physicians to pursue, as he has done, both occupations, medicine and music, without having to leave either behind.
+Kogan's role as artistic director of the Weill Cornell Music and Medicine Program has allowed him to enable medical students and physicians to pursue, as he has, both medicine and music without leaving either behind.

 Music

-In considering composers for his lecture-concerts, Kogan selects ones who had intrapsychic conflicts that affected their creative processes, and who wrote for the piano so that he can illustrate his points with musical examples.
+For his lecture-concerts, Kogan selects composers who had intrapsychic conflicts that affected their creative processes, and who wrote for the piano, so that he can illustrate his points with musical examples.

 He often uses an anniversary as an occasion to examine a certain composer.
-In 2006 he explored Mozart's mind and music during the 250th anniversary of his birth.
-In 2007 he presented Leonard Bernstein on the 50th anniversary of the world premiere of West Side Story.
-In 2010 he presented Chopin on the bicentennial of his birth.
+In 2006 he explored Mozart's mind and music at the 250th anniversary of his birth.
+In 2007 he discussed Leonard Bernstein on the 50th anniversary of the world premiere of West Side Story.
+In 2010 he discussed Chopin on the bicentennial of his birth.

-Asked whether it is possible to diagnose psychiatric conditions in deceased composers, Kogan responds:
+Asked whether it is possible to diagnose psychiatric conditions in deceased composers, Kogan said:

-Kogan points out that a number of famous composers have had mental problems that seem to have both enriched and complicated their music, and certainly complicated their lives.
-Prominent among them have been:
+Kogan has said that many famous composers have had mental problems that seem to have both enriched and complicated their music, and certainly complicated their lives.
+Prominent among them are:

 Ludwig van Beethoven (1770–1827): His hearing loss and syphilis may have induced psychosis.

-Frédéric Chopin (1810–49): In self-imposed exile from his beloved occupied Poland; evidently experiencing tuberculosis that caused enervation, exhaustion, and a constant awareness of the shadow of death; and bedeviled by visual hallucinations (possibly produced by temporal lobe epilepsy), Chopin, notes Kogan, "not coinciden[tally] composed the most famous funeral march in history."
+Frédéric Chopin (1810–49): In self-imposed exile from his beloved occupied Poland; evidently experiencing tuberculosis that caused enervation, exhaustion, and a constant awareness of the shadow of death; and bedeviled by visual hallucinations (possibly produced by temporal lobe epilepsy), Chopin, according to Kogan, "not coinciden[tally] composed the most famous funeral march in history."

-Robert Schumann (1810–56): Manic episodes in the course of his bipolar disorder brought periods of explosive creativity, but he died in a mental institution by self-starvation.
+Robert Schumann (1810–56): Manic episodes in the course of his bipolar disorder brought periods of explosive creativity, but he died in a mental institution of self-starvation.

-Peter Ilich Tchaikovsky 1840–93): As a closeted homosexual in czarist Russia, he was deeply depressed for many years and may have ended his life by suicide.
+Peter Ilich Tchaikovsky (1840–93): As a closeted homosexual in czarist Russia, he was deeply depressed for many years and may have ended his life by suicide.

 Scott Joplin (1867 or 1868 – 1917): the "King of Ragtime", born in the first generation of freeborn African-Americans after the Civil War.
-"When you listen to classic ragtime pieces and note the basic tension between the metrically rigid baselines and the captivating, syncopated melodic lines, you can almost hear it as the struggle and eventual triumph of freedom over slavery.”
+"When you listen to classic ragtime pieces and note the basic tension between the metrically rigid baselines and the captivating, syncopated melodic lines, you can almost hear it as the struggle and eventual triumph of freedom over slavery."
 By 1916, Joplin had tertiary syphilis and resulting insanity; In January 1917 he was admitted to a mental institution, where he soon died of syphilitic dementia at 49.